-- · Installation directly to their system from the network server - · Installation to run from the network server then cd install\pcomm at the command prompt (where E: is the CD-ROM drive).
+- · Installation directly to their system from the network server - Installation to run from the network server where E: is the installation image drive.

 To begin an administrative installation, disable the AutoPlay function on your system or simply close the Personal Communications welcome window when it opens.
-With the CD-ROM in the CD-ROM drive:
+With the installation image in the drive:

-Open a command prompt and switch to the Personal Communications installation directory by typing setup.exe /a
+Open a command prompt and switch to the Personal Communications installation directory by typing E: